IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 Your turning point starts here

-Not because there’s anything wrong with you, your system and body are so incredibly intelligent.
+Not because there’s anything wrong with you.

 Not because you need fixing.